 That's your biggest challenge and your biggest opportunity.

-Out of your total potential customers the ones you do business with likely only make up a very small portion of the total; the top of the pyramid.
+Out of your total amount of potential customers, the ones you do business with likely only make up a very small portion of that total.
+In other words, they are the top of the pyramid.

 The next group is much bigger, about 3-5 times larger than your current customer group.
 These are the people you know and who know you but that you haven't done business with.